 Common variable immunodeficiency (CVID) is a type of primary immunodeficiency disorder that affects the body's ability to fight infections.
 People who have CVID are more likely to get pneumonia, which is an infection of the lung.
 To prevent pneumonia in people with CVID, the following steps may be helpful:

-Maintaining a healthy diet rich in vitamins and minerals can help boost the immune system and reduce the risk of pneumonia.
+- Eating a healthy diet (cvid diet): Consuming a well-balanced diet that contains vital nutrients such as vitamins and minerals can enhance the immune system and reduce the risk of contracting pneumonia.

 Tips For Managing CVID Pneumonia and Its Mental Health Impact